hazzuk/compose-backupdate/README.md

 ### How do I restore the backup?

 Restoring backups isn't currently a process automated by the script.
-But as *backupdate* is just executing [standard Docker commands](https://github.com/hazzuk/compose-backupdate/blob/7b3d2edb05374e707af79c00d303e9988065e7f8/backupdate.sh#L347-L351), all you'd need to do is follow the official Docker guide on ['Restoring volumes from backups'](https://docs.docker.com/engine/storage/volumes/#restore-volume-from-a-backup).
+But as *backupdate* is just executing [standard Docker commands](https://github.com/hazzuk/compose-backupdate/blob/7b3d2edb05374e707af79c00d303e9988065e7f8/backupdate.sh#L347-L351), just follow the official Docker guide on ["Restoring volumes from backups"](https://docs.docker.com/engine/storage/volumes/#restore-volume-from-a-backup).

 ### Do I need to stop containers before running backupdate?

-Nope, *backupdate* does that for you.
+No, *backupdate* does that for you.
 All containers are stopped automatically before a backup to ensure the data saved is reliable.

+### Are there any differences between backups and updates?

+Yes, *backupdate* is focused on backups.
+However, it can be used to simultaneously backup and update containers in a Docker compose stack.
+Running update will remove (`docker compose down`) all containers, perform a standard backup, then request the containers be recreated (`docker compose up -d`).
+This is different to backups, where the containers are only stopped, backed up, and then restarted.
+As updating a Docker container requires the container to be recreated so as to use the newly pulled Docker image.

 ### How does it backup DB volumes?